Limit of a function

 `lim_(x -> +oo) 1/(x+1) = 0`,

-By making a direct substitution, it is easy to deduce that
+By performing a direct substitution, it is easily deduced that

 See also